 There are few NOP compliant insecticides that provide effective SWD control.
-Entrust[®] (spinosad) has been found to be the most effective of these, but it must also be rotated with another insecticide after two applications for resistance management.
-Pyganic[®] can be rotated with Entrust[®], but has demonstrated limited efficacy and short residual for SWD.
-Grandevo[®] is another organic rotation partner that can be used with Entrust[®], and this has provided good control in some regions of the US but less activity in other regions.
+Entrust® (spinosad) has been found to be the most effective of these, but it must also be rotated with another insecticide after two applications for resistance management.
+Pyganic® can be rotated with Entrust®, but has demonstrated limited efficacy and short residual for SWD.
+Grandevo® is another organic rotation partner that can be used with Entrust®, and this has provided variable control within the U.S. In Michigan, initial trials with Grandevo® have shown efficacious control when rotated with Entrust®.
+The limited availability of effective organic SWD insecticides and label restrictions on Entrust® make spray coverage and timing of applications critical to achieving control.
+Sprayers should be calibrated at least once per year and appropriate spray volumes used to achieve excellent coverage.
+Initial research suggests that SWD are active during cooler parts of the day, in the morning and at dusk.
+Targeting sprays during these times may increase efficacy.
+When bees are present in your crop, avoid insecticide applications.
+If control is needed, use insecticides less toxic to bees and do not spray when they are active.

-Entrust® SC Label Restrictions by Crop Сгор Blueberry Raspberries, Blackberries Strawberries Stone Fruit Application Rate 4-6 fl oz/acre 4-6 fl oz/acre 4-6 fl oz/acre 4-8 fl oz/acre РНІ 3 days 1 days 1 days 7 days Retreatment Interval 6 days 5 days 5 days 7 days Max Amount 29 fl oz per year 29 fl oz per year 29 fl oz per year 29 fl oz per year Max No. Applications 6 per year 6 per year 5 per year 3 per year
+Entrust [®] SC Label Restrictions by Crop

+Сгор Blueberry Raspberry, Blackberry Strawberry Stone Fruit

+Application Rate 4-6 fl oz/acre 4-6 fl oz/acre 4-6 fl oz/acre 4-8 fl oz/ acre

+PHI 3 days 1 days 1 days 7 days

+Retreatment Interval 6 days 5 days 5 days 7 days

+Max Amount 29 fl oz 29 fl oz per 29 fl oz 29 fl oz

+per year year per year per year

+Max No. 6 per 6 per year 5 per year 3 per

+Applications year year